Yubari Melon

 Just before the harvest!

-Once about ten fruits begin to appear on the Yubari melon seedlings, the two or three with the best shape are selected.
+Once about ten fruits begin to appear on the Yubari Melon seedlings, the two or three with the best shape are selected.
 White mats are placed underneath the melons to help them grow round.
 Once they are nice and plump, they become sweeter.

 Mass sorting